CircleCI vs Jenkins: A Detailed Comparison

 By Bharath Shrikanth, Community Contributor - May 11, 2023

-Most IT companies around the globe currently follow Agile methodologies in their SDLC.
-Continuous Integration and Continuous Delivery (CI-CD) are basically buzzwords in software development.
+Most IT companies around the globe currently follow agile methodologies in their SDLC.
+Continuous Integration and Continuous Delivery (CI-CD) are buzzwords in software development.
 Automation of build and release activities is quickly becoming a common practice.
 Jenkins has by far been the most widely used CI-CD automation tool.
-This is because of the enormous community support and a huge number of plugins it offers.
+This is because of the enormous community support and the huge number of plugins it offers.

 This article will compare Jenkins with one of the most promising tools in the same domain, CircleCI.